 Catastrophic Injury Statistics In Florida

-Traumatic brain injuries (TBI) are some of the most common catastrophic injuries in the U.S., causing a substantial number of deaths and permanent disabilities every year.
-Data from the CDC shows that in Florida alone, there were 176,007 cases of TBI in 2014.
-Among them, 3,852 died as a result of TBI, or TBI combined with other conditions or injuries.
-Another 21,081 were hospitalized with TBI alone or in combination with other conditions or injuries, and an extra 151,058 underwent treatment and were released from Emergency Rooms with TBI alone or in combination with other conditions or injuries.
+TBIs are some of the most common catastrophic injuries in the U.S., causing a substantial number of deaths and permanent disabilities every year.
+Data from the Center for Disease Control (CDC) shows that in Florida alone, there were 176,007 cases of TBI in 2014.
+Among them, 3,852 died as a result of TBI or TBI combined with other conditions or injuries.
+Another 21,081 were hospitalized with TBI alone or in combination with other conditions or injuries, and an extra 151,058 underwent treatment and were released from emergency rooms with TBI alone or in combination with other conditions or injuries.

-The CDC also approximates 11,000 Americans to suffer spinal cord injuries each year, with more than 200,000 people living with permanent disabilities related to spinal cord injury across the nation.
-The economic impact of spinal cord injury is estimated to be around $10 billion a year.
+The CDC also approximates that 11,000 Americans suffer spinal cord injuries each year, with more than 200,000 people living with permanent disabilities related to spinal cord injuries across the nation.
+The economic impact of spinal cord injuries is estimated to be around $10 billion a year.

 How Is Fault Proven In Catastrophic Injury Claims In Florida?

 Since Florida is a no-fault insurance state, you always have to file a claim with your own insurance company following a car crash, no matter who was at fault.
 The only exception here is if you suffer disfigurement, permanent injury or permanent/significant scarring.
 For such cases, if you weren’t at fault for the accident, you can file a case against the driver at fault and their insurer to obtain additional compensation.